nacnudus/google-location-coronavirus/README.md

 Reports](https://www.google.com/covid19/mobility/).
 All countries are included.

+Last updated on the 10th of April 2020, with data up to the 5th of April 2020.

 ## Data Quality

 The onus is on you to check against the originnal PDF files, but this